RustyGentleman/Worldbuilding/Elfin.md

 noun		enira				a sun
-	noun		enirash			sunlight, warmth; energy noun		esyra				(of a plant) a root noun		esýfisil			a root of a silverwood tree noun		evesh				rain
+	noun		enirash			sunlight, warmth; energy noun		esyra				(of a plant) a root noun		esyshe			a tuber or edible root noun		esyfisil			a root of a silverwood tree noun		evesh				rain
 	verb		eveshal			to rain or fall
 	noun		eveshal			rainfall
-noun		fesh				a fruit o
-noun		fiýen				time
+noun		fesh				a fruit, berry or similar structure or product from a plant noun		fiýen				time
-	adj		fiýenala			unending; unstoppable
+	adj		fiýenala			unending, unstoppable
 	verb		fiýeshal			to flow or march; to progress noun		fi'enira			day, daytime (around midday)
 	noun		fi'enirara		yesterday (at daytime)